alexshelto/online-connect4-react/README.md

-# Online multiplayer hangman using React and Peerjs
+# Online multiplayer connect 4 using React and Peerjs
 ## Decentralized and hosted with IPFS peer to peer

 ## How to access the webpage